 Lord’s Rake is the second and probably most popular option.
 Bestowed by God, it provides for a diagonal insurgence through Scafell’s crags and buttresses.
 The first step is to arrive at the entrance to the rake.
-To do so, aim toward Broad Stand but turn west along the bottom edge of Scafell buttress.
-The grassy shelf over Rake’s Progress below Progress Wall is navigable for the sure-footed, hugging the rock as it is less than four feet wide in places.
+To do so, aim toward Broad Stand but turn west (right) along the bottom edge of Scafell buttress.
+The grassy shelf over Rake’s Progress below Progress Wall is navigable for the sure-footed, staying close to the rock as it is narrow in places.

 As you turn to head up the rake you will see a memorial cross etched into the stone, dedicated to four roped climbers who fell fatally from Scafell Pinnacle in 1903.
 It was the worst mountaineering accident in Britain until after World War Two and cast a shadow over Lakeland climbing for decades.
 It is particularly pertinent to the round as among the fallen was Richard W. Broadrick, a previous holder of the Lake District 24-Hour Fell Record.